Study Abroad Support

 Study abroad programs are not obligated to meet requests for accommodations without advance notification of need.
-Countries outside of the United States have their own rules and regulations concerning academic accommodations and do not necessarily comply with ADA regulations.
+Countries outside of the United States have their own rules and regulations concerning academic accommodations and do not necessarily comply with Americans with Disabilities Act Amendments (ADAA) regulations.

 Step Three: Request Accommodations for Study Abroad

 After being accepted into a study abroad program, DSS will, at your request, prepare an individualized letter for the study abroad office that notes your eligibility for accommodations.